Lake Bled is, without doubt, the most famous lake in Slovenia, but here are six scenic lakes in Slovenia for you to check out.

 A children’s playground and several cafes are located at the shore at this popular family destination.
-The lake is home to many bird species, but it is mostly known for numerous swans.
+The lake is home to many bird species, but it is mainly known for its numerous swans.
 Kids love feeding them with maize, which can be bought at the Dotik café.

-The water is sadly not suitable for swimming, but you can rent a boat, fish or hike around the lake.
-Have you ever had a meal in a restaurant, while being watched by a flock of swans?
-Well, if not, his is the place to do it.
+Sadly, the water is not suitable for swimming, but you can rent a boat, fish, or hike around the lake.
+Have you ever had a meal in a restaurant while being watched by a flock of swans?
+Well, if not, this is the place to do it.

 Lake Rakitna (Rakitniško Jezero)

-The area around the Rakitna Lake is famous for its climate, which is supposed to help with curing pulmonary illnesses.
-That is why this plateau is also home of the Youth Climatic Health Resort Rakitna.
+The area around Rakitna Lake is famous for its climate, which is supposed to help with curing pulmonary illnesses.
+That is why this plateau is also home to the Youth Climatic Health Resort Rakitna.

 Even in the winter, there is much to do here.
-Cross-country skiing, ice-skating if the weather is right or drinking hot tea in the hotel next to the lake.
-A modern four-star hotel Rakitna offers comfortable accommodation for nature lovers on the weekends and hosts larger groups for teambuilding or different events during the week.
+Cross-country skiing, ice-skating if the weather is right, or drinking hot tea next to the lake in the hotel.
+A modern four-star hotel, Rakitna offers comfortable accommodation for nature lovers on the weekends and hosts larger groups for teambuilding or different events during the week.

 Lake Podpeč (Podpeško Jezero)